nicholaswmin/automap/benchmark/bench/README.md

 Tracking the duration of `save` and `user.greet` methods:

-> Asssume `save` is an existing function which saves users in a database
+> Assume `save` is an existing function which saves users in a database

 ```js
 const runner = new PerformanceRunner()